saimj7/People-Counting-in-Real-Time/README.md

 # People-Counting-in-Real-Time
 People Counting in Real-Time using live video stream/IP camera in OpenCV.

-> This repo is an improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/
+> This is an improvement/modification to https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/

 > Refer to added [Features](#features).
 Also, added support for an IP camera.